Our staff includes experienced attorneys and land use professionals backed by the resources of the WVU College of Law.

 Julie Hawkinberry is a staff attorney at the Land Use and Sustainable Development Law Clinic.
 Julie obtained her Bachelors in English and Masters in Education from West Virginia University in 2004 and taught high school English in Charleston, West Virginia.
 Julie returned to school and then graduated from West Virginia University College of Law in 2009.
 Following law school, Julie entered private practice with a focus on property law, including complex title examinations and transactions.
 Julie brings to the clinic almost 15 years of practical legal experience.
 Additionally, Julie works as an instructor for the WVU Department of Administration’s Masters in Legal Studies Program, teaching Constitutional Law and is also a certified yoga teacher.
 She enjoys the nature and beauty of the Mountain State and is grateful for the opportunity to combine her background in teaching with her practice of real estate law to improve the quality of life for all West Virginians.

 Land Use Planner

-Whitney R. Morgan, a WVU College of Law alum, has been with the Land Use and Sustainable Development Law Clinic since 2015.
+Whitney R. Wright, a WVU College of Law alum, has been with the Land Use and Sustainable Development Law Clinic since 2015.
 In this role, she has focused on the development of a comprehensive zoning ordinance template designed specifically for rural West Virginia communities, with major contributions centering on the intersection of zoning with the U.S. Constitution.
 Generally, she functions as a utility player between the clinic’s various practice areas.
 As a clinical instructor, Whitney channels her passion for writing in taking on a mentorship role with third year law students to refine legal writing skills.
 She also serves as the final stage editor for major publications of the clinic and assists with grant writing.